microsoft/PartnerResources/_docs/Azure/Data, Analytics, and AI/Azure Health Data Services.md

 - analytics
 ---

-# FHIR Powered Healthcare Readiness Resources
+# Azure AI Services and Resources for Healthcare Readiness

 Fast Healthcare Interoperability Resources (FHIR) is a next generation standards framework created by HL7 (hl7.org/fhir).
 FHIR combines the best features of HL7’s v2, HL7 v3 and CDA product lines while leveraging the latest web standards and applying a tight focus on implementability.